Till I Die (Machine Gun Kelly song): Music video

-A music video for the sequel was released on WorldStarHipHop on June 4, 2015 and amassed over 4 million views on the content aggregator site.
+A music video for the sequel was released on WorldStarHipHop on June 4, 2015 and amassed over 4 million views on the content aggregator site, while getting over 18 million views on their YouTube channel;

 In popular culture

 The song has been used as walkout music for UFC fighter Stipe Miocic since 2015.
 Miocic chose the song due to the two men's shared Cleveland heritage.

 A new version of the song is featured on the soundtrack for NBA 2K16.